15 Kids Apps for Learning Disabilities

 Apps for Learning

 Now for the good stuff!
-Here are several apps for learning that I have researched and have tested.
+Here are several apps that may help.
 The most important thing to remember is not every app is equal.
 Not every child struggles with the same issue so what works for one child might not work for another.
 You first have to assess your child and ask yourself what they struggle with.
 For instance, if your child struggles with dyslexia, they may not need the same apps as a child who has Autism.
 A child with sensory processing issues may not need an app for reading.
 However, sometimes learning challenges tend to overlap so there is not any right or wrong answer.
 What you really want is several apps that help your child in different areas so they get a holistic learning opportunity.
 You will see how beneficial many of these apps are no matter what learning challenge your child is struggling with.

 While there are many apps out there that cost quite a hefty price for children with learning disabilities, the ones I chose are either free or don’t break the pocket book.